SYNERGY Indications, Safety and Warnings

 - Patients with coronary artery lesions longer than 34mm or requiring more than one SYNERGY Stent.

-- Patients with lesions located in saphenous vein grafts, in the left main coronary artery, ostial lesions, or complex bifurcation (e.g. bifurcation lesion requiring treatment with more than one stent).
+- Patients with lesions located in saphenous vein grafts, in the left main coronary artery, ostial location, or complex bifurcation (e.g. bifurcation lesion requiring treatment with more than one stent).

-- Patients with diffuse disease or poor flow distal to the identified lesions.
+- Patients with diffuse disease or reduced blood flow distal to the identified lesions.

 - Patients with a recent acute ST elevation myocardial infarction where there is evidence of thrombus or poor flow.